jamesjarvis/jamesjarvis.io/content/posts/on-buying-a-house/index.md

 7. **Negotiate with the sellers**
    Right before completion, you will want to negotiate with the sellers for any furniture or fittings left behind, as well as try to claw back some money for any surprises the survey may have picked up.
    If the house has a really cool but cumbersome cooker/pizza oven, or turns out you found the roof needs repairing, this is the point at which you want to perform a second round of negotiations.
+8. **Wait...**
+   This step is frustratingly inevitable.
+Any time you need to communicate with lawyers, or the Council, you lose both the will to live and a good chunk of your time.
+   Expect the total purchase process to take ~2-6 months.
-8. **Complete!**
+9. **Complete!**
    Completion day is one of those strange days in your life you'll remember for just being a bit odd.
    It is the day when your solicitor gets given £100k's from the bank, basically all of your savings, and you get the keys to your new place, all at once.
-   If you are in a chain, this day gets even more complicated, but let's pretend life is easy for a second and assume it would be fine.
+   If you are in a chain, this day gets even more complicated, but let's pretend life is easy for a second and ignore that.

 ## What next?